Key takeaways:

 - Unique and original.
 A unique domain protects your brand identity and prevents costly legal challenges from trademark conflicts.

-How to protect your domain name
+How to protect your eCommerce business name legally

 How to secure ownership of your domain name